inamgithub/Simple_Music_Player_Website/README.md

 2. Open the `index.html` file in a web browser.
 3. Interact with the interface by clicking on the play buttons, controlling the playback progress, and using the playback control icons.

-Please note that this project is a basic representation of Spotify's functionality and is for educational purposes.
+Please note that this project is a basic representation of music player functionality and is for educational purposes.
 It showcases how to build a simple music player using HTML, CSS, and JavaScript.

 ## Credits